whitneyburton/portfolios/students/1603/robert-jaeger/20160429-robert-jaeger-m1.markdown

 * [Eval](https://github.com/turingschool/ruby-submissions/blob/master/1603/mastermind/robert_jaeger.markdown)

 ##### Description
+A **REPL game** based on the board game Mastermind where you have to guess a puzzle based on colors and positions.
+The computer generates a random code sequence, and you can guess until you get the code correct.

 ##### Evaluation Comments: (Lovisa)
 * Get more familiar with enums like map where you do not have to initialize a new array